jozefg/drafts/bidir.md

 ```

 Which serve to define the natural numbers.

+Last but not least, we've added "free variables" as an explicit

 Now an important piece of a type checker is comparing types for
 equality, in STLC, equivalent types are syntactically equal so that